DanRider84/tilt-mode/README.md

 ### Colour Scheme

 - The color scheme chosen is based on the band's logo shown in the header.
-- The header and footer will have a black (#00000) background to suit the rock theme of the band along with beige (#F5f5DC) for contrast.
+- The header and footer will have a black (#00000) background to suit the rock theme of the band.
-- Other colors in the palette will be used throughout the body sections of the website to capture the fun/party theme represented by those colors, also in contrast of the black
+- Other colors in the palette will be used throughout the website to capture the 90s retro fun/party theme represented by those colors, also in contrast of the black.

 <img src="./docs/color-palette.png" alt="Colors Scheme" style="max-width: 100%;">